Perfect Hard Boiled Eggs

 - Poke a pin hole in the large end of the egg (to let the bubble of air escape and avoid a flat spot on your egg)

 - Put the eggs in a pan and cover with water.
 Bring to a vigorous boil then remove the pan from the heat and cover with a lid.
-After they sit for 12 minutes, drain the water and crack the eggs (roll them around in the pan to crack shells or tap them lightly with the back of a spoon).
-Cracking the eggs allows the sulfur to escape.
+After they sit for 14 minutes, drain the water and cover the eggs with ice cold water for about 30 minutes.
+If you crack the eggs (roll them around in the pan to crack shells or tap them lightly with the back of a spoon) before you put them in ice cold water it will allow the sulfur to escape.
 The sulfur causes the green yolks and the unpleasant odor.
-Cover the eggs with ice cold water for about 30 minutes.

 - Always start at the large end first for easy peeling